How do you Say Happy Birthday in Latin and 20 Other Languages?

 Happy Birthday In Latin

-Selection of a gift is also a special thing for people because they try to get a present, which the receiver is in utter need of.
+The selection of a gift is also a special thing for people because they try to get a present, which the receiver is in utter need of.
 Some people do not care for what they are giving and believe that it is the gesture that counts and not the gift.
-Knowing how to say happy birthday in a foreign language is a kind gesture, whether you want to be prepared for your next vacation or know what to write in a birthday card to an old exchange student from a semester study abroad.
+Knowing how to say happy birthday in a foreign language is a kind gesture, whether you want to be prepared for your next vacation or know what to write in a birthday card to an old exchange student from a semester studying abroad.

 Similarly, some people do not believe in huge events and think that no matter what little they do, honestly is sufficient, be it wishing a person only.
 There is no record of how birthdays started to be celebrated, and no one knows how it turned out as an event of celebration.
 It is said the first case of birthday celebrations came from ancient Egypt.